-The good thing about being in Paris at a weekend is that I got chance to go to the huge flea market (‘Marche de Puces’) at Porte de Clingancourt.
+The good thing about being in Paris at a weekend (normally I’m there during the week) is that I got chance to go to the huge flea market (‘Marche de Puces’) at Porte de Clingancourt.

 There aren’t so many real bargains there any more (it is now very much a tourist attraction, which cancels out the bargains) but it is still a nice place to spend a Saturday morning.

 First you have to go through the newer part of the market, stocked with the usual array of ‘branded’ clothes and trainers, and then you get to the flea market proper.
 (I’m told you can enter the other way by using Garibaldi metro instead but I’ve never tried).